rust-lang/rfcs/text/3334-niche.md

 Constructing a structure with a niche value, or writing to the non-ZST field of such a structure, or obtaining a mutable reference to such a field, requires `unsafe` code.
-Causing a type with a niche to contain an invalid value (whther by construction, writing, or transmuting) results in undefined behavior.
+Causing a type with a niche to contain an invalid value (whether by construction, writing, or transmuting) results in undefined behavior.

 If a type `T` contains only a single niche value, `Option<T>` (and other enums